 Booking confers acceptance of the following Terms and Conditions.
 Please read them carefully before signing up to the workshop.

-To discuss dates beforehand please use the contact form to get in touch.
+To discuss dates beforehand and arrange payment please use the contact form to get in touch.
 The workshop is priced at £150 and is available Saturday and Sunday's.
-If you would like to bring a friend or other half with you then you can do so at no extra cost.